 Creepshow II (1987) was a weak sequel – George Romero wrote, adapting one Stephen King story, and turned the direction over to this film’s cinematographer Michael Gornick.
 The sequel however lacked the black comic edge that this version has.
 With the renewed interest in George Romero’s films in the 00s, there was a further sequel with the universally derided Creepshow III (2006).
-A remake of the original has been announced during the 00s and eventually emerged as the tv series Creepshow (2019- ).
+A remake of the original was announced during the 00s and eventually emerged as the tv series Creepshow (2019- ).

 Following Creepshow, Laurel Entertainment developed a number of horror anthologies in the EC style, including two tv series’ Tales from the Darkside (1984-6) and Monsters (1988-90).
 Laurel also made the excellent anthology film Tales from the Darkside: The Movie (1990), which was a cinematic spinoff from the Tales from the Darkside series, and is directed by this film’s musician John Harrison, adapts one Stephen King story and is partly written by George Romero.